puyo/gregorymcintyre.com/source/poetry/dream/index.html.md

 Past naked legs and arms
 My armour
 At the door
+Get away
 Let me out wake me up
-Get me out
-Of this bleak cabaret
+From this bleak
+Cabaret
 ```